Cinelog-C DCP 2018 - Quick Start

-Auto White Balance can be used but we strongly suggest manually re-typing the color temperature and tint adjustments (so that the white balance reads as Custom) this avoids any dynamic white balance shifts from image to image.
+Auto White Balance can be used but we strongly suggest manually re-typing any automatically selected color temperature and tint adjustments (so that the white balance reads as Custom) this avoids any dynamic white balance shifts from image to image.

 Sharpening and Noise reduction can safely be used.